Let’s talk before your talk

 Venue & Timing

-The meetup takes place at Reflektor Neukölln e.V., Weisestraße 27., a cozy venue for around 20–30 people with a relaxed, friendly atmosphere.
+The meetup takes place at Reflektor Neukölln e.V.,Weisestraße 27. — just a 3-minute walk from U8 Leinestraße.
+It’s a cozy venue for around 20–30 people, with a small bar where guests can grab drinks for a small donation.

-Doors open at 18:00, and we start shortly before 19:00.
+Doors open at 7 PM, and we start around 7:30 PM.

-I’ll kick things off with a short, light intro—welcoming everyone, introducing the venue and speakers, and breaking the ice.
+I’ll kick things off with a short, light intro — welcoming everyone, introducing the venue and speakers, and breaking the ice.

-A laptop with internet, projector, and sound system are all provided—you’re good to go.
+Equipment-wise, you don’t need to bring anything.
+A laptop with internet, a projector, and a sound system are all provided — you’re good to go.

 It’s all about community.